czartur/x_inf421/README.md

 Problem:

-* INPUT: Graph G and a set of pairs (u,v)
+* INPUT: Graph G and a set of queries : pairs (u,v)
-* OUTPUT: Compute max edge in a most pleasent itinerary between u and v
+* OUTPUT: For each query (u,v) compute max edge in a most pleasent itinerary between u and v